CodeHarborHub/codeharborhub.github.io/docs/dsa/binary_search/recursive_binary_search.md

 2. Rotated Sorted Array
    Recursive binary search can be modified to handle rotated sorted arrays, where the array is sorted but then rotated at some pivot point.

-:::Tips
+:::tip
 Handle Edge Cases: Ensure your implementation correctly handles cases where the target element is not present or when the array is empty.
 Prevent Stack Overflow: Be mindful of the recursion depth, especially for large arrays, as deep recursion can lead to stack overflow.
 Efficiency: The recursive approach can be more intuitive and elegant, but consider the iterative approach for environments with limited stack size.
 :::

 ## Conclusion
 Recursive binary search is a fundamental algorithm that every programmer should master.
 Its efficiency and versatility make it a powerful tool for solving a wide range of problems.
 By understanding how recursive binary search works and how to implement its variations, you'll be well-equipped to tackle numerous challenges in your programming journey.
-Happy coding!